getml/getml.com/src/docs/user_guide/getml_suite/index.md

 To help you explore the various data sets and ML models built during your analysis, we provide the **getML monitor**.
 The monitor is written in Go.
 In addition to visualization, it lets you handle the login and the account management for the getML suite.

-To get started with the getML, head over to the [installation](#installation) instructions.
+To get started with the getML, head over to the [installation][installation] instructions.